-To explore the functional and dynamic property of our proposed logic AND gate, we constructed a set of quantitative kinetic models of promoter activity based on the binding of a transcription factor (TF) to a promoter containing either one binding site (TFBS, Figure 4A), two sites with an OR-gate (Figure 4B) or two sites joined as an AND gate (Figure 4C).
-Details of the model development including model equations and parameter values are given in the Materials and Methods section.
-Model simulations predict that, at a given concentration of the input TF, the promoter activity increases following a monotonic, saturating pattern in response to increasing concentration of the promoter in the 1-site or 2-sites OR-gate models (Figures 4D-E).
-However, for the 2-site AND-gate model, as in the case of our hCOX2 expression system, the transcriptional activity is predicted to follow a distinct bell-shaped, biphasic dependence on the promoter concentration (Figure 4F).
+To explore the functional and dynamic property of our proposed logic AND gate, we constructed a set of quantitative kinetic models of promoter activity based on the binding of a transcription factor (TF) to a promoter containing either one binding site (TFBS, Fig. 4a), two sites with an OR gate (Fig. 4b) or two sites joined as an AND gate (Fig. 4c).
+Details of the model development including model equations and parameter values are given in the "Materials and methods" section.
+Model simulations predict that, at a given concentration of the input TF, the promoter activity increases following a monotonic, saturating pattern in response to increasing concentration of the promoter in the 1-site or 2-site OR gate models (Fig. 4d, e).
+However, for the 2-site AND gate model, as in the case of our hCOX2 expression system, the transcriptional activity is predicted to follow a distinct bell-shaped, biphasic dependence on the promoter concentration (Fig. 4f).
 Increasing the promoter concentration enhances the promoter activity at lower concentrations, while a further increase beyond an optimal level instead attenuates the activity.
-Mechanistically, a very high concentration of the promoter will sequester individual molecules of the TF to either of its binding sites forming TF-promoter complexes that are incomplete, i.e. having just site 1 or site 2 occupied by the TF (no transcriptional activity), but only few complexes with both sites occupied (transcriptionally active).
+Mechanistically, a very high concentration of the promoter will sequester individual molecules of the TF to either of its binding sites forming TF-promoter complexes that are incomplete, i.e., having just site 1 or site 2 occupied by the TF (no transcriptional activity), but only few complexes with both sites occupied (transcriptionally active).
 This effect is generally known as the prozone effect [34], which has been previously reported for scaffold proteins [35].

-To further show that the predicted bell-shaped feature is a robust property of the 2-sites AND-gate model, we carried out unbiased simulations where the model kinetic rate constants were allowed to randomly vary within wide ranges of physiologically plausible values.
-For 1000 random parameter sets simulated, the 2-sites OR gate model only showed monotonic, saturating dose-response curves for the promoter activity across simulated sets (Supplementary Figures S7A).
-On the contrary, the same analysis for the 2-sites AND gate model consistently displayed the bell-shaped activity dependence across the sets despite having variability in the activity amplitude and optimal peak (Supplementary Figures S8C).
-Calculating the mean curve and curves within one standard deviation further confirmed the robustness of the predicted bell-shape response (Supplementary Figures 7B vs 7D).
-Taken together, these ensemble simulations demonstrate that the prozone effect is an exclusive and robust feature of the 2-sites AND-gate model.
+To further show that the predicted bell-shaped feature is a robust property of the 2-site AND gate model, we carried out unbiased simulations where the model kinetic rate constants were allowed to randomly vary within wide ranges of physiologically plausible values.
+For 1,000 random parameter sets simulated, the 2-site OR gate model only showed monotonic, saturating dose-response curves for the promoter activity across simulated sets (Supplementary Figures S7A).
+On the contrary, the same analysis for the 2-site AND gate model consistently displayed the bell-shaped activity dependence across the sets despite having variability in the activity amplitude and optimal peak (Supplementary Figures S8C).
+Calculating the mean curve and curves within one standard deviation further confirmed the robustness of the predicted bell-shape response (Supplementary Figs. 7B vs. 7C).
+Taken together, these ensemble simulations demonstrate that the prozone effect is an exclusive and robust feature of the 2-site AND gate model.